JarvisScienz/JarvisScienz/README.md

 <hr>

-An analyst and software developer specializing in Java, Angular, JS technologies. 🌱 I'm currently learning Python.
+An analyst and software developer specializing in Java, Angular, JS technologies. 🌱 I'm currently learning Python. <br>
+(Professional experience with the technologies listed in the <b>toolbox</b> below.)

 ⚡ I like playing CTF, you can find some personal walkthrough about some HTB's machine.

 [ ![JarvisD](https://www.hackthebox.eu/badge/image/295584)](https://www.hackthebox.eu/home/users/profile/295584)

 🔭 I’m currently working on Dedalus S.P.A. as Software Developer Specialist.
 Main project: Pharmoduct, an automatic compaunding system for antiblastic drug.

 💻 Personal project: TrackFit.
 Portal for nutritionists and dieticians, to improve customer support and management